 4. Check your latest income and bonus plan

 You may be able to allocate a little more money each month.
 That could be contributing more to a retirement plan, helping save for a child's college fund, increasing your life insurance level, or getting more disability insurance.
 Or you could pay down your debt or mortgage.
-Sure, another flat-screen TV would be nice, but helping improve your family’s financial picture will look a lot better.
+During tough economic times, small decisions can help make a big difference in your family’s financial picture.

 5. Review your family’s health history

 Is there a history of cancer in your family, or other illnesses such as heart disease, Alzheimer’s, or stroke?
-Do you or a family member have chronic condition such a Chrohn's disease or epilepsy?
-Does your active lifestyle (or that of your children) put you or your family at greater risk for an accident or injury?
+Do you or a family member have a chronic condition such a Chrohn's disease or epilepsy?
+Does your family's active lifestyle put you all at greater risk for an accident or injury?

 Supplemental health insurance could provide payments to help cover costs your medical plan doesn’t.
 Of course, it’s a good idea to consider coverage before you need it — especially since the monthly cost for these types of insurances when purchased through your employer is about the cost of a few lattes.2